Wajah Tum Ho: Production

-Sana Khan, Sharman Joshi and Gurmeet Chaudhary were signed in by T-Series for this film.
-Marathi actress Prarthana Behere was also signed for this film.
+Sana Khan, Sharman Joshi and Gurmeet Chaudhary were signed in by T-Series for a film to be directed by Vishal Pandya.
+Marathi actress Prarthana Behere was also signed for a pivotal role.
 Filming was wrapped up within five months, between May and October 2016.

-The film borrows its title from a song in the film Hate Story 3, which was also produced by Bhushan Kumar.
+The film borrows its title from a song in Hate Story 3, Pandya's previous collaboration with T-Series, which also starred Joshi.

 The film was shot in Mumbai and Georgia.
 Zareen Khan did a special appearance for the song "Maahi Ve".

 CBFC granted A certificate to Wajah Tum Ho.

 Soundtrack

 The full soundtrack of the film was released on 4 November 2016 which includes nine songs, out of which three are recreated versions of yesteryear classics.

 Three old Hindi film songs – "Pal Pal Dil Ke Paas" (1973 film Blackmail) starting Dharmendra, "Aise Na Mujhe Tum Dekho" (1977 film Darling Darling) and "Maahi Ve" (2002 film Kaante) were used in Wajah Tum Ho.

 Arijit Singh publicly accused music producer and composer Abhijit Vaghani for retuning his voice in the film.
 Tulsi Kumar sings for four tracks in Wajah Tum Ho.
 The music rights of the film are acquired by T-Series.